segmentio/segment-docs/src/connections/destinations/catalog/marketo/index.md

 We will attempt to PascalCase server-side traits.
 So if you send `secondFavoriteColor` as a trait, we will convert that to `SecondFavoriteColor`, so you should set the trait **API name** in Marketo to `SecondFavoriteColor`.
 If you send the trait as `second_favorite_color`, we will convert that to `Second_favorite_color`, so you should set the API name to be `Second_favorite_color` (this is less than ideal; however, we plan to update this behavior in v2 of our Marketo destination, so stay tuned!).

-Note that leads can only be synced every 30 seconds via the SOAP API.
+Note that leads can only be synced every 30 seconds using the SOAP API.
 If you exceed the allowed request amount, you will see `Exceeded lock attempts` errors in your debugger.

 Our server side destination with Marketo **requires your encryption key** along with your email for authentication, make sure you have provided it in your Segment settings.